 Al-Nasir (1180 -1225) restored the Abbasid caliphate to centre-stage.
 He left the struggle against the Franj ("Crusaders") to the Kurdish Ayyubid dynasty, which under the leadership of Saladin had put an end to Fatimid rule in Egypt in 1171.
 In the east he tried to stem the advance of the Khwarazmian empire but his role as a religious leader was also significant.
-He tried to reconcile the various Islamic divisions, founding the Rahhasiyya order of which the Ayyubids, the Rum Seljuqs and the Ghurids became members - and even the Shi'a Ismailis, and, eventually, the Khwarazm shahs.
+He tried to reconcile the various Islamic divisions, founding the Rahhasiyya order of which the Ayyubids, the Rum Seljuqs and the Ghurids became members - and even the Shi'i Ismailis, and, eventually, the Khwarazm shahs.
+More on Saladin here

 By the time of sultan Masu'd's death in 1152, most of the Seljuq empire had disintegrated, leaving his successors no more than the province of Jibal (Hamadan and Isfahan).
 Sanjar ruled for a little longer independently as "king of the east" (until 1157).
 The title of Sultan continued to be conferred on various Seljuq descendants, until the last one, Toghrul III, was killed during an invasion by the Khwarazm shah Tekish in 1194.

 The Khwarazmian empire (1077 - 1231)